AmairaniL/lab2/README.md

-# lab1
+# lab2
-This is lab one Spring 2018 ITMD 361
+This is lab two Spring 2018 ITMD 361